iai-group/sigir2019-table2vec/README.md

 ## Run files

-You can download a complet version of the runfiles [here](https://gustav1.ux.uis.no/downloads/sigir2019-table2vec/runfiles.zip).
+You can download a complete version of the runfiles [here](https://gustav1.ux.uis.no/downloads/sigir2019-table2vec/runfiles.zip).

 ## Test collection